What the lives of the Waltons — America's wealthiest family and heirs to the Walmart and Sam's Club empire — are really like

 - They grant money and resources to support education, environmental efforts, and their home community through the Walton Family Foundation.

-- In public, the Waltons live a pretty modest life despite their wealth.
-Here's how they spend their fortune.
+- In public, the Waltons live pretty modest lifestyles despite their wealth .
+Here's how they spend their fortune .

-The combined wealth of the Walmart heirs — which includes Rob, Jim, Alice, John's wife Christy, and their son Lukas — is $157 billion, according to Bloomberg.
+The combined wealth of the Walmart heirs which includes Rob, Jim, and Alice, as well as John's wife, Christy, and their son Lukas is $157 billion, according to Bloomberg .

 Sam Walton, the original man behind the company that now encompasses both Walmart and Sam's Club, set his family up for financial success when he divided the ownership before he died.